s3nthilg0pal/hello-world/_posts/2024-03-28-Hello World.md

 I passed my AZ-400 Devops expert certification today.
 I am still miles ahead to be a devops expert but holding this cert will motivate to learn more.

-I am replacing my portfolio site with this awesome [Jekyll](https://jekyllrb.com/) site and also deploying this to Azure static website.
+I am replacing my portfolio site with this awesome [Jekyll](https://jekyllrb.com/) framework and also deploying this to Azure static website.

-Its already late at night.
-I am signing off.Good Night 😴